Foyin/NearbyApp/README.md

 # NearbyApp
-A route/trip planner CRUD app frontend.
-Users can explore a map of an area, save locations of interest, save a group nearby locations to saved locations, plot a route on the map between two locations and save it, and save a group of nearby routes that are close to a specific saved location

 The Problem:
 Imagine you've lived downtown in a city for years, and everything important to you is close by — the gym, grocery store, office, kids' school, etc.